ClearDemand/culture/talent_acquisition/devops_engineer/ops_services_coding_exercise.md

 ## Instructions

-For this exercise, you will be developing a schema, data import, and reporting capabilities based on both the technical and business requirements further down in this document.
+For this exercise, you will be developing a schema, data import, and (optionally) reporting capabilities based on both the technical and business requirements further down in this document.
 Please provide both the source code and a working version of your application.

 Share any relevant artifacts for your solution including, but not limited to...
   1. The source code in a GitHub public repository